-As of January 19, 2018, amendments to the Common Rule, known as the Final Rule, will be adopted by the Hendrix College Human Subjects Review Board.
+As of January 21, 2019, amendments to the Common Rule, known as the Final Rule, will go into effect.
+However, the below amendments have already been adopted by the Hendrix College Human Subjects Review Board.
 These changes include:

-- the addition of a "concise summary" on informed consent forms; - the expansion of categories of research that qualify as exempt from HSRB review and require only minimal HSRB monitoring; - the reduction of oversight of research that spans multiple institutions to a single review board; and - changes to post-approval monitoring of research projects.
+- the addition of a "concise summary" on informed consent forms; - the expansion of categories of research that qualify as exempt from HSRB review and require only minimal HSRB monitoring; and - changes to post-approval monitoring of research projects.